-The goal of FSP implementation is a describe the managerial process of organization.
+The goal of FSP implementation is to describe the managerial process of organization.
 FSP can be defined as a process to determine the mission, goals, strategies, and policies that regulate the acquisition and allocation of resources to achieve the organization's objectives (Pearce et. al., 1987).
-FSP tends to be used as a messenger saying that the process of company's strategic planning involves a systematic procedure that explicitly reflects the involvement and contribution of main stakeholders in the planning design.
+FSP tends to be used as a messenger saying that the process of company's strategic planning involves a systematic procedure that explicitly reflects the involvement and commitment of main stakeholders in the planning design.

-Hopkins and Hopkins (1997) explained that the process of strategic planning consists of three main components: (1) Formulation; (2) Implementation; and (3) Evaluation.
-Strategic planning can be considered based on the contents or the points of view of the process (Glaister et al., 2008).
+Hopkins and Hopkins (1997) explained that the process of strategic planning consists of three main components: (1) Formulation (including development of mission, identification of main objectives, assessment of internal and external environment, and evaluation and selection of strategic alternatives); (2) Implementation; and (3) Evaluation.
+Strategic planning can be considered based on the contents or the points of view of the process (Glaister et. al., 2008).
 The contents are related to various elements of strategic planning that vary from company to company, or popularly known as typology of strategy.
 Meanwhile, the process is related to the mechanism to develop and distribute the strategic planning.